So You've Become A Rabid Fan Of Women's Soccer. Now What?

 While no one would call FIFA or U.S. Soccer especially transparent organizations, they absolutely rely on fan and sponsor support.
 Tell them you care about the women's game.
 Tell them to pay the women.

 Live abroad?
-Support women's soccer where it needs it most.
+Support women's soccer where it needs it most

 The success of the USWNT is a direct result of the investment that has been made in women's sports in America.

 One enormous factor is Title IX, which requires athletic departments at schools and colleges to fund women's sports as a condition for receiving federal financial assistance.
-Another factor is that pay gap notwithstanding, U.S. Soccer does an admirable job supporting and funding the women's team.
+Another factor is that pay gap notwithstanding, U.S. Soccer does an admirable job of supporting and funding the women's team.

 Many players elsewhere are not so lucky.
 The teams in Jamaica and Thailand, for example, are reliant on the largesse of a single donor to support their squads in the absence of adequate funding from the national federations.

-The opportunities to help these teams are enormous — whether it's making a donation, going to watch a pro or college match, or coaching a girls' team.
+The opportunities to help these teams are enormous — whether it's making a donation, going to watch a pro or college match, or coaching a girls team.

 If the millions and millions of people who tuned in to this World Cup each do one or two items from this list, the 2023 tournament will be even more spectacular than this one.

-Note: A previous version of this story incorrectly said Reign FC are based in Seattle.
-The team relocated to Tacoma, Wash., this year.